The Purpose Of This Project - Background Information

 ________________

 The purpose of this project has been to research, obtain and share as much information as possible on the topic of God's Seven-Millennium Plan For The World.
 Through His Word, God reveals to the believer much of what lies ahead for us in the future.
 This is not often stated plainly and succinctly, I think because doing so would lessen our need to Trust Him and to have Faith in our Creator and Redeemer.
 So the details aren't just "out there" for all to see.
 Nonetheless, I believe there are many clues in the Scriptures if we are simply willing to dig deep enough to find them, and then to use our God-given minds to put the pieces together in a logical way that makes sense.
 Will we be right all the time?
 If our motives are right and it's God's will ... can we really say "no"?
 God might even give us a little help along the way; and I honestly believe I have received some from time to time.
 Numerous problems - some of which seemed 'insurmountable' - have just vanished; sometimes after a quick prayer and sometimes after prayer and then waking up with a new perspective.
 But I wouldn't be so presumptuous as to say that everything you find here will be "right".
-If this project can get someone thinking deeply and honestly about this most important topic, that's good enough for me.
+If this project can get some people thinking deeply and honestly about this most important topic, that's good enough for me.

 The place to begin this project is to determine how Time is treated within the Bible.
 From the information we gather, a Biblical Timeline will be built.
 We will need to be accurate; as accurate as possible; using the most detailed information we can find.
 We will need to think like the Hebrews of biblical times; we will need to view time as they did; and most importantly we will need to understand their method of dating; we will need to understand the calendar which they used.

 The Bible's Calendar is based upon the movements of the Moon, in particular: the Moon's Phases, the Lunar Month (about 29.5 days), and the Moon's Metonic Cycle (the period of time after which the phases of the moon recur on the same day of the year - almost exactly 19 years).
-Of relevance to this project are the Moon's Phases, particularly its New Moon Phase; when the Moon is precisely aligned between the Earth and the Sun (180 degrees), and it's surface as viewed from Earth, is completely unlit and unseen.
-As instructed by God, the Jewish people set the beginning of each New Month, not by the New Moon itself, but by the first Hebrew Day (beginning at Sunset) upon which the Crescent of the New Moon is visible before Sunrise (source).
+Of greatest relevance to this project are the Moon's Phases, particularly its New Moon Phase; when the Moon is precisely aligned between the Earth and the Sun (180 degrees), and it's surface as viewed from Earth, is completely unlit and unseen.
+As instructed by God, the biblical Hebrews set the beginning of each New Month, not by the New Moon itself, but by the first Hebrew Day (beginning at Sunset) upon which the Crescent of the New Moon is visible at Sunset (source).
 So those who would look into the past to find exactly when (upon which Day of the Week for example) a certain event occurred, do themselves and others a disservice when they do not properly account for the time lag between the Astronomical New Moon and the assigning of the First Day of the Month at the New Moon's Sliver-Crescent.

 The calendar used by the Hebrews in the Bible is fairly well understood and there are computer generated examples available online.
 But the more I researched about this Biblical Calendar, the more uncertain I became that any of these computer programs were incorporating all of the necessary methodology to truly create the authentic calendar.
 The Hebrew Calendar is Lunar based; meaning it determines the timing of its months based on the New Moon Phase (no visible light) of the Moon.
 The beginning of each new month is to coincide with the New Moon; or more precisely for the Hebrews: at the first visible crescent (or sliver) of the New Moon.
-Among the various unknowns, the biggest thing that is lacking (for me at least) in other biblical-calendar creators is their inability to incorporate the delay demanded, from the precise time of the New Moon, which science can now determine, until the appearing of the Hebrews' visible sliver-crescent of moonlight.
+Among the various unknowns, the biggest thing that is lacking (for me at least) in other biblical-calendar creators is their inability to incorporate the delay demanded, from the precise time of the New Moon, which science can now determine quite accurately, until the appearing of the Hebrews' visible sliver-crescent of moonlight.

 Eventually I decided that there is only one way to be certain of getting the methodology correct: Complete my own Bible Calendar research to become completely familiar with it, and then write my own computer program incorporating all the parameters that need to be used.
 So that's what I've done.
 It was a huge undertaking but certainly worth the time and effort.
 I refer to it as the Biblical Hebrew Calendar Creator (BHCC).
 I'll get into more of its details shortly on another page.
 For now I want to outline which material I decided to include when creating this calendar.